-With more options now than ever before over how and when to finance your retirement, most people will have more than a few questions to answer.
+With more options now than ever before over how and when to finance your retirement, most people will have more than a few questions that need answering.
 So if you're one of those feeling confused and left wondering who you can approach for advice and guidance about retirement, then relax!
 We look at why advice and guidance is important and how to get started.

 Why do I need advice or guidance about retirement?